 You can post a review for any book that you have read by tapping on the Add (+) button at the bottom of your device screen on the app or top right hand corner on the website after login, followed by the button that says – ‘add a review’.
 To add the book review- first find the book you wish to review by either scanning its ISBN code or searching for it by its title or author and confirming the right book.
 You can also add books reviews when you see them on your community tab or through the book detail page.

 The way to add to your wishlist is exactly how you add a book as read i.e. by tapping of the Add (+) tab, tapping on Add to wishlist and then searching for the book you wish to read by its ISBN/title/author or the keyword.
 Your wishlists will help your librarians, to decide on the books that the readers in their school most want to read and help them purchase them for your school’s library.
 You can see all the books you add to your wishlist in you profile.
-Keep them handy when visiting a library or a book store.
+Keep them handy when visiting a library or a bookstore.

 You can change your profile picture by tapping on the three bars on the top left of your screen, selecting Profile on the slider screen and then tapping on Change Picture text next to your profile picture.

-- You should list books in good, usable, and readable condition only
+b.
+You should list books in good, usable, and readable condition only

-- You must only list those books that are yours and you are willing to give them.
+c.
+You must only list those books that are yours and you are willing to give them.

-- You must only list books that are legal and do not infringe any intellectual property rights, including but not limited to copyrights, trademarks, and patents.
+d.
+You must only list books that are legal and do not infringe any intellectual property rights, including but not limited to copyrights, trademarks, and patents.

 Yes, you can deactivate your book listings via the Settings tab on the main menu bar.
 It is recommended that you make your book listings unavailable to other members, if you are not going to be available to respond to book requests for example- when out of town.